kind-king/yourmaps_flagscript/README.md

 Ensures flags are removed or reset when a player dies or respawns, preventing visual or logic issues.

 - Only Mexico, Canada, LGBTQ, and Trans flags are included by default.
-40+ Flags Preconfigured Includes national, tribal, and in-game state flags.
-Other flags are not included on this free release.
+40+ Flags Preconfigured including national, tribal, and in-game state flags not included on the free release.

 - Support Available:
 Join our community for help, updates, and suggestions regarding the flag system or other mapping support.